 How Much Is a Slip And Fall Settlement Worth in Georgia?

-After a slip and fall accident, you should see a doctor as soon as possible.
-This will create a record of how much you pay for your injuries.
-Even seemingly minor injuries can easily incur large costs from:
+After a slip and fall accident, you should see a doctor immediately.
+This will create a record of how much you must pay for your injuries.
+Even seemingly minor injuries can easily incur high costs from:

 - Hospital bills

 - Doctor visits